rickyHong/CRF-RNN-REPL/README.md

 Supervisor: [Philip Torr](http://www.robots.ox.ac.uk/~tvg/)

-Our work allows computers to recognize objects in images, what is distinctive about our work is that we also recover the 2D outline of the object.
+Our work allows computers to recognize objects in images, what is distinctive about our work is that we also recover the 2D outline of objects.
 Currently we have trained this model to recognize 20 classes.
 This software allows you to test our algorithm on your own images – have a try and see if you can fool it, if you get some good examples you can send them to us.

 Why are we doing this?
 This work is part of a project to build augmented reality glasses for the partially sighted.
 Please read about it here: [smart-specs](http://www.va-st.com/smart-specs/).

-For demo and more information about CRF-RNN please visit the project website <http://crfasrnn.torr.vision>.
+For demo and more information about CRF-RNN please visit the project website: <http://crfasrnn.torr.vision>.

-If you use this code/model for your research, please consider citing the following papers:
+If you use this code/model for your research, please cite the following papers:
 ```
 @inproceedings{crfasrnn_ICCV2015,
-    author = {Shuai Zheng and Sadeep Jayasumana and Bernardino Romera-Paredes and Vibhav Vineet and Zhizhong Su and Dalong Du and Chang Huang and Philip H. S. Torr},
+    author = {Shuai Zheng and Sadeep Jayasumana and Bernardino Romera-Paredes and Vibhav Vineet and
+    Zhizhong Su and Dalong Du and Chang Huang and Philip H. S. Torr},
     title  = {Conditional Random Fields as Recurrent Neural Networks},
     booktitle = {International Conference on Computer Vision (ICCV)},
     year   = {2015}